 A homage to post-war progress, this classic John Heyer written and directed film celebrates the abundance of the Murray River Valley: from agriculture to timber, fishing to mining, fruit picking to shipbuilding.
 Proud and optimistic, it also celebrates the spirit of the people as they overcome problems of erosion, bushfire and drought and makes a plea for further development, arguing that at least another million people could find happy homes in this fertile territory.
 Mildura is specifically mentioned 14 minutes into the film.

 Australian Food Parade surveys Australia’s fruit and cattle industries, including the Murray River region.
 Includes scenes from the Royal Agricultural Society’s Easter Show in Sydney.

-Alan Matthews, a former RAF pilot, runs Sunraysia Air Taxis, an aerial taxi service in the Mildura region.
+Alan Mathews, a former RAF pilot, runs Sunraysia Air Taxis, an aerial taxi service in the Mildura region.

 This clip highlights what regional television meant to Mildura.